Kids’ Corner

 ¿Tiene más de un hijo? ¿Quiere saber a qué programa de alfabetización temprana de la biblioteca asistir?
 Vaya al evento específico para la edad de su hijo mayor.

-El Tema de la Hora del Cuento de Marzo es la Letra “L!”
+El Tema de la Hora del Cuento de Abril es la Letra “B!”

 ¡Esperamos verles aqui!